MeanderingProgrammer/render-markdown.nvim/README.md

 - Basic support for `LaTeX` if `latex` parser and `pylatexenc` are installed
 - Disable rendering when file is larger than provided value
 - Support for [callouts](https://github.com/orgs/community/discussions/16925)
-- Support custom handlers which are ran identically to native handlers
+- Support custom handlers which are ran identically to builtin handlers

 # Limitations